urbit/docs/docs/arvo/internals/ford/commentary.md

               (stag %& tall:vez)
             ==

 There are two types of hoops.
-Direct twigs are parsed with `++tall:vast`, which is the just the hoon parser for a tall-form twig.
+Direct hoons are parsed with `++tall:vast`, which is the just the Hoon parser for a tall-form rune.

-References to external twigs are marked with a `//` rune followed by a beam, which is parsed with `++have`.
+References to external hoons are marked with a `//` rune followed by a beam, which is parsed with `++have`.

           ++  hath  (sear plex:voz (stag %clsg poor:voz))   ::  hood path